bryaneadams/faultiness/README.md

 # faultiness
-Used to determine faultiness within a team or organization
+Used to determine faultlines within a team or organization